-Once you've arrived at Sintra you will need to find somewhere outside the old town to park.
+Once you arrive in Sintra you will need to find somewhere outside the old town to park.
 Since 2018 the cobbled narrow and steep roads of Sintra are out of bounds for drivers without a permit.
 Permits are mostly reserved for residents only.

-On the residential side of Sintra, 1.5km east of the old town, close to the Portel de Sintra train station is a large car park and is the best option during the summer.
+On the residential side of Sintra, 1.5km east of the old town, close to the Portel de Sintra train station, is a large car park and is the best option during the summer.
 The maximum fare per day is €1.50.
-There's a "Park and Ride" system in place, show your parking ticket to the driver and you'll get a free transfer into Sinta town station where bus connections wait to take you further on.
+There's a "Park and Ride" system in place, show your parking ticket to the driver and you'll get a free transfer to Sinta town centre where bus connections wait to take you further on.
 Buses run every seven minutes or so.

 Enjoy the flexibility and freedom of a Sintra tour in a 100% electric, eco-friendly storytelling vehicle with GPS audio guidance.
 It's a talking car!
 The vehicle is your tour guide and a reliable copilot.
 While driving, this shows you Sintra in a relaxed, fun and innovative way.

-This circular hop on/hop off service run by Scott URB is ideal for those who are visiting Sintra as a day trip from Lisbon and arriving by train.
+This circular service is operated by Scott URB and ideal for those arriving from Lisbon by train.
 The route starts outside of the Sintra train station (NOT Portela de Sintra station), up the hill to Sintra Old Town centre where you'll find the National Palace and most of the towns restaurants, cafés and shops.
 From here it continues to meander up the steep windy road to the Moorish Castle (Castelo dos Mouros).
-The bus continues it's hike to the Pena Palace (Palácio da Pena) and it's surrounding park before descending back down to the train station.
-At a push then it's possible to do all three attractions in one day however two is sufficient, especially if you're considering to have lunch in the town centre.
+The bus continues its hike to the Pena Palace (Palácio da Pena) and its surrounding park before descending back down to the train station.
+At a push then it's possible to do all three attractions in one day however two is sufficient, especially if you're considering having lunch in the town centre.
 Tickets are bought onboard from the driver.

 The Bus #435 – Villa Express & 4 Palacios

-As with the #434 circular route above the 435 works as a hop on-hop off circular route which after stopping at the old town goes on to Quinta da Regaleira, the Seteais Palace and the Monserrate Palace.
+The 435 is a circular route which after stopping at the old town goes on to Quinta da Regaleira, the Seteais Palace and the Monserrate Palace.
 The 435 also starts and stops at the train station.

 E Bikes are perfectly suited to making the hilly Sintra region accessible to all active travellers.
 Park E-Bike offers bike rental for those who need their independence.
 They also a series of guided tours for those who look for a more insightful experience shared with others.
 Pick up your e-bike at their office only five minutes on foot from Sintra Portela Train Station.
 If you are staying in Sintra, they can deliver your e-bikes to your hotel or accommodation.